in4k/in4k.github.io/wiki/other-resources.markdown

 # Auld's General Articles

 * [Auld's Outdated List of Sample Sources](sample-sources) - listing of 4kb with source code (gathered in 2006)
-* [Auld's Why its not lame](aulds-why-its-not-lame) - Auld's view about things in 4Kb intros some people complain about.
+* [Auld's "Why it's not lame"](aulds-why-its-not-lame) - Auld's view about things in 4Kb intros some people complain about.

 # Auld's List of Useful Links for 4k Inspiration and Development

 None of these links is about 4k development.
 Instead they are a collection of things which *could* be useful in some adapted form.

-*   [Paul Bourkes Pages](http://local.wasp.uwa.edu.au/~pbourke/ "http://local.wasp.uwa.edu.au/~pbourke/").
+*   [Paul Bourke's Pages](http://local.wasp.uwa.edu.au/~pbourke/ "http://local.wasp.uwa.edu.au/~pbourke/").
 Probably inspired more 4ks than anything else.
 Use the dialogue box in bottom left to chose your subject.
 Surfaces is a good place to start.
 *   [Implicit surfaces Tool](http://www.leweyg.com/download/impview.html "http://www.leweyg.com/download/impview.html")
 *   [Useful Maths equations](http://rsp.math.brandeis.edu/3d-xplormath/Surface/gallery.html "http://rsp.math.brandeis.edu/3d-xplormath/Surface/gallery.html")
 *   Evaldraw - [Tool for evaluating 2d and 3d equations](http://advsys.net/ken/download.htm#evaldraw "http://advsys.net/ken/download.htm#evaldraw")